 PATH works to ensure that our commitment to integrity will not be compromised by competing personal or institutional interests or obligations.
 We therefore strive for maximum transparency in our business arrangements for our products and program activities, and we monitor our business arrangements to avoid institutional conflicts of interest and to restructure arrangements if necessary.

 PATH requires employees, investigators, and board members to abide by gift and anti-kickback policies and to disclose financial and other interests that may pose actual or perceived conflicts of interest.
-We work to eliminate or manage any conflicts of interest that arise from such disclosures.
+PATH works to eliminate or manage any conflicts of interest that arise from such disclosures.
 We developed PATH’s Guiding Principles for Managing Conflict of Interest as a guide for staff and collaborators, and we have implemented a procurement policy in which conflicts of interest are disclosed and addressed.

 PATH believes that providing accurate and timely information about our work is an inherent component of successful collaboration.
 We strive to ensure transparency and effectively communicate the results of our programs to relevant partners, supporters, and stakeholders, and we abide by the Public Relations Society of America Member Code of Ethics.